diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 }
 ```

-The RowCounterMapper nested class is a subclass of the HBase TableMapper abstract class, a specialization of org.apache.hadoop.mapreduce.Mapper that sets the map input types passed by `TableInputFormat`.
+The RowCounterMapper nested class is a subclass of the HBase **TableMapper** abstract class, a specialization of org.apache.hadoop.mapreduce.Mapper that sets the map input types passed by `TableInputFormat`.
 Input keys are ImmutableBytesWritable objects (row keys), and values are Result objects (row results from a scan).

 For large tables the MapReduce program is preferable.

 #### HBase Clients: REST and Thrift
-HBase ships with REST and Thrift interfaces.
+`HBase ships with REST and Thrift interfaces`.
 These are useful when the interacting application is written in a language other than Java.
 In both cases, `a Java server hosts an instance of the HBase client brokering REST and Thrift application requests` into and out of the HBase cluster.
 Consult the Reference Guide for information on running the services, and the client interfaces.

 ### Building an Online Query Application
 The existing weather dataset described in previous chapters contains observations for tens of thousands of stations over 100 years, and this data is growing without bound.